 I’m fully aware that there are many of our brethren right now who are living this life of love and good works as new creatures in Christ.
 They and others in their congregations are helping the poor as a way of life and at the same time helping those who are truly laboring in the word like Paul did (Phil.
 4:16).
 Many have sacrificed for the needs of others and are continuing to do so.
 They are being Spirit-led and filled with love.
 Individual brethren are supplementing the incomes of those on fixed incomes.
 Children are being mentored.
 The sick are being visited and cared for.
 God sees your kind acts and He is glorified in them.

 I spoke with someone like “Susie” who had lost her husband to a serious illness.
 She attends a church of God and over the years she’s had church friends at her home for dinner and had likewise been to their homes.
 One family lived just a mile away.
 I’ll never forget what this new widow told me.
 She said, “Thank God I had friends outside of my church!”
 It was her friends and co-workers outside of the church who brought casserole dishes to her, who visited her, cried with her as she poured her heart out and gave her words of comfort.
 One friend called and said, “I’m over at Trader Joe’s doing some shopping.
 Is there anything I can get you?”
 Another person mowed her lawn.
 Someone going for a walk in the neighborhood, upon learning that her husband was dying, asked if she would mind if he prayed with her.
 So there in her driveway the two of them prayed.
 From her own church family after her husband died she got a signed sympathy card, which was nice, but nothing like the love expressed by those outside of her church family.
-What happened with the idea of visiting the widow in her affliction and when one member of the Body suffers we all suffer and bearing one another’s burdens?
+What happened with the idea of visiting the widow in her affliction and when one member of the body suffers we all suffer and bearing one another’s burdens?
 From the pastor on down, this congregation had a lot of head knowledge, but no heart.
 They were blind to the fact that individually and as a congregation they had lost their first love.
 No widow in any Christian church should ever say the words, “Thank God, I had friends outside of my church!”
 Thankfully though, there are many other churches of God where everyone rises to the occasion to help– not just in word, but out of love in deed.
-Like the 7 churches in Asia Minor mentioned in Rev. 2 & 3, each church is different though, but the admonitions are for each of us as individuals– “he (not they) who has an ear to hear, let him (not them) hear what the Spirit says to the churches”.
+Like the 7 churches in Asia Minor mentioned in Rev. 2 & 3, each church is different..
+Some have a lot of head knowledge– figuratively 10,000 instructors in Christ, but not many fathers.

 Gleanings also involve not letting your left hand know what your right hand is doing and living your life knowing that there is a loving God who sees in secret.
 Gleanings are when you love one another– “Bear one another’s burdens, and so fulfill the law of Christ” (Gal.
 6:2).
 It’s living the Gospel!
 It’s living the sanctified life of a new creature in Christ yielding to the working of the Holy Spirit in you.
 It’s what Jesus would do.
 It’s what Jesus is doing in us individually.
 If you want to support “the work of God” he or she might be sitting right next to you.